nexiality/documentation/release/nexial-core-v2.1.changelog.md

 - added preview option(-p) for macro refactor batch file.

-#### Project Inspector
+### Project Inspector
 - code fix to `nexial-project-inspector` when the target project does not contain `project.properties`
 - code fix to `nexial-project-inspector` when the target project does not contain `artifact/bin` directory
 - adding a bit more project metadata when inspecting project via `nexial-project-inspector`.
 - support `nexial-macro-update` and `nexial-variable-update` batch files from Project Inspector.
-- slight enhancement to to `nexial-project-inspector` to automatically open HTML after script completes.
+- slight enhancement to `nexial-project-inspector` to automatically open HTML after script completes.
 - performance improvement on scanning project artifacts via local cache, which is stored in `$USER_HOME/.nexial/projectCache/$PROJECT_NAME`.
 - minor output adjustment to improve readability.